-Physical Education at James Bateman Junior High School
+Physical Education at James Bateman Middle School

-We are extremely fortunate at James Bateman Junior High School to have such fantastic facilities for P.E.
+We are extremely fortunate at James Bateman Middle School to have such fantastic facilities for P.E.
 Not only do we have a full-sized gymnasium and a separate hall, but we have plenty of outdoor hard ground, a 3rd generation Astroturf and a grass pitch on the Meadows site (a five minute walk away).

 Pupils in all years undertake a variety of lessons to underpin their physical health and well-being.
 These include many team games (like soccer, netball, cricket, rounders etc.), racket sports, gymnastics, dance and athletics.
 See our Curriculum map.